What are Apprenticeships?

 Recruiting potential Apprentices through SETA’s Apprenticeship Programme is a cost-effective solution to training and retaining young workers.

-SETA have over forty years of experience providing Apprenticeship programmes, many of clients have told us (and there is lots of other evidence available) that the apprentices that were hired developed a loyalty to the company, this in turn leads to a more stable and reliable workforce.
+SETA have over fifty years of experience providing Apprenticeship programmes, many of clients have told us (and there is lots of other evidence available) that the apprentices that were hired developed a loyalty to the company, this in turn leads to a more stable and reliable workforce.

 How do I know I’m getting the best person to meet the requirements of our Apprenticeship programme?